Associate Principal, Financial Risk and Data Analytics

 - Experience in designing and producing quality reports and presentations with a focus on attention to details

-- Ability to interact and collaborate with all levels of the organization and across a multitude of departments is essential
+- Ability to interact and collaborate with all levels of the organization and across a multitude of departments

 - Ability to manage multiple tasks/projects and deadlines simultaneously, as well as the ability to adapt to shifting priorities